Gay's the Word (bookshop): History

 The shop has hosted many readings and signings by well-known and emerging writers.
-Edmund White, David Leavitt, Stella Duffy, Armistead Maupin, Jake Arnott, Damian Barr, Alan Hollinghurst, Philip Hensher, Charlotte Mendelson, Patrick Gale, Neil Bartlett, Alison Bechdel, Jake Shears, Emily Danforth, Ali Smith, Jackie Kay, Alex Bertie and Thomas Page McBee have read or done signings at the bookshop.
-It is a popular venue for poetry readings and has attracted poets such as Andrew McMillan, Richard Scott, Kate Foley, Sophia Blackwell, Keith Jarrett, Mary Jean Chan, Gregory Woods and John McCullough.
-It has also hosted talks by biographers Neil McKenna (The Secret Life of Oscar Wilde), Sheila Rowbotham (Edward Carpenter); historians Matt Cook (A Gay History of Britain) and Matt Houlbrook (Queer London): Dennis Altman, Jeffrey Weeks and many other leading lesbian and gay academics and activists.
-A documentary on the bookstore by Douglas Belford was shown in 2006 at the London Lesbian and Gay Film Festival and can be viewed on YouTube.
+Edmund White, David Leavitt, Stella Duffy, Armistead Maupin, Jake Arnott, Damian Barr, Alan Hollinghurst, Philip Hensher, Charlotte Mendelson, Patrick Gale, Neil Bartlett, Alison Bechdel, Jake Shears, Emily M. Danforth, Ali Smith, Jackie Kay, Alex Bertie and Thomas Page McBee have read or done signings at the bookshop.
+It has hosted talks by biographers Neil McKenna (The Secret Life of Oscar Wilde), Sheila Rowbotham (Edward Carpenter); historians Matt Cook (A Gay History of Britain) and Matt Houlbrook (Queer London).
+A documentary on the bookshop was shown in 2006 at the London Lesbian and Gay Film Festival and can be viewed on YouTube.

 Lesbians and Gays Support the Miners used to meet at the bookshop and collect money for the striking miners in 1984/85.
 When the meetings grew too large for the space they moved their meetings to the Fallen Angel pub.
 The 2014 film Pride, directed by Matthew Warchus, featured the group as they campaigned and raised money for striking Welsh miners and depicts the shop being a target for several instances of homophobic aggression and vandalism.
 Filming actually took place in a building on Kingsgate Road, West Hampstead.
 In 2017 a blue plaque was unveiled above the bookshop in honour of Mark Ashton, gay rights activist and co-founder of LGSM.

 In 2018, Gay's the Word loaned part of their archive to Senate House Library for the Queer Between the Covers Exhibition.
-They gave a talk on the infamous Customs raid of 1984 and subsequently were invited to repeat the talk at the Houses of Parliament.
+They gave a talk on the 1984 customs raid and subsequently were invited to repeat the talk at the Houses of Parliament.
 The 40th anniversary of Gay's the Word was marked by a special event at the British Library.

-Gay's the Word has been subjected to a number of homophobic attacks.
-These have led to its windows being broken.
+Gay's the Word has been subjected to a number of homophobic attacks over the years and the windows have been replaced many times.
+There was much relief when the last time the window was broken it was due to a burglary rather than homophobia.
 The store was broken into on 9 February 2020.
-The two burglars ransacked the bookshop, stole change from a charity collection tin and were arrested within the store while drinking a bottle of prosecco.
+The two burglars ransacked the bookshop, stole change from a charity collection tin and were arrested within the store when they stopped to drink a bottle of prosecco belonging to one of the staff.
 Gay's the Word re-opened the next day.